 Audiologists and SLPs experience increasing demand to demonstrate the value of their professional services while managing challenging caseloads.
 Remaining successful and relevant may require changes to your current model of service delivery regardless of your work setting.
-ASHA's Envisioned Future 2025 calls for a "continuum of service providers, including certified speech-language pathologists and audiologists, certified clinical specialists in speech-language pathology and audiology, and assistants/associates supervised by ASHA-certified speech-language pathologists and audiologists, consistently and fully utilized in service delivery."
-The topics below describe different solutions for achieving this vision.
+The topics below describe different solutions for achieving that goal.

 Simply stated, practicing at the top of the license means the professional is practicing to the full extent of the license and engaging in only those clinical management activities that require the audiologist or SLP's unique expertise and skills.
 This has also been call "skilled delegation."
 Practicing at the “top of the license” (TOL) should increase efficiency while improving outcomes.